Navigating Conversations with Patients on Elder Abuse & Intimate Partner Violence

 March 17, 2023 In 2020, federal pandemic legislation required states to ensure “continuous coverage” for most people enrolled in Medicaid during the Public Health Emergency (PHE).
 In exchange, states received enhanced Medicaid funding.
 This meant that millions of people were able to keep their health insurance during the pandemic.
 Congress’ year-end spending bill ends this […]

-Health, Healing, and Healthy Relationships: A New Safety Card Resource for farmworkers
+Health, Healing, and Healthy Relationships: A New Safety Card Resource for Farmworkers

 From Alianza Nacional de Campesinas and Health Partners on IPV + Exploitation March 27, 2023 On any given morning, Irma Durand drives the roads and fields in Homestead, Florida.
 They are roads she knows well, having lived in Homestead since 2014.
 She shares information and resources about COVID-19 with farmworkers and their families.
 She brings […]